Vice President, Advancement

 Wolff earned a bachelor's degree in business administration from Bowling Green State University in 1992, and a juris doctorate degree from Cleveland-Marshall College of Law in 1995.
 He is also a licensed mediator in the State of Ohio, earning his credentials from the University of Akron in 1996.

-Yvonne L. Fenrich is currently the administrative assistant for Institutional Advancement at the University.
-Since 2005, she has supported the office by scheduling internal and external meetings for various members of the Institutional Advancement team, and coordinated lunches, dinners and various events including the room set up, meal selection, oversight of invitations, attendance level tracking, seating arrangements, travel arrangements, dietary restrictions and many other tasks involved in event management.
+Yvonne Fenrich serves as the administrative assistant for Institutional Advancement at NEOMED.
+Since 2005, she has supported the office by scheduling internal and external meetings for various members of the team.
+She also coordinates lunches, dinners and various events, including room set ups, meal selections, oversight of invitations, attendance level tracking, seating arrangements, travel arrangements, dietary restrictions and the many other tasks involved in event management.

 She currently lives in Mantua, Ohio with her husband, Kim, two teenage sons, Sean and Derek and they enjoy running, hiking, biking and scuba diving.